Chicken Tortilla Soup

 - Diced avocado

-- Serve the soup alongside fried tortilla strips and garnishes, allowing everyone to top their soup with whatever toppings they like.
+- Serve with any, or all, of the garnishes, allowing each person to top their soup as they like.